jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 4 Information about certificate of compliance required in referral application
 The information required to be provided under section 13(4)﻿(y)﻿(iii) is information that shows the activity that the certificate of compliance is intended to cover can be done lawfully in the particular location without a resource consent.

+### 4A Information about standard freshwater fisheries activity
+The information required to be provided under section 13(4)﻿(y)﻿(vi) is the following:
+  (a) whether an in-stream structure is proposed (including formal notification of any dam or diversion structure) and the extent to which the proposed structure may impede fish passage; and
+  (b) whether any fish salvage activities are proposed.

 **Application requirements, etc, for substantive application**

 ### 5 Information required in consent application